hagi-hara/psychfeaturesllm/README.md

 ## inference_results
 This directory contains the results of the LLMs for the word features that we calculated by running the code in the `llm` directory.

+## analysis
+This directory contains the code and dataset for analyzing the data based on the estimates calculated by LLMs using the files in llm directory.